 - Source data available for the category

-- List of public predicates declared by the category
+- List of public predicates and operators declared by the category

-- List of protected predicates declared by the category
+- List of protected predicates and operators declared by the category

-- List of private predicates declared by the category
+- List of private predicates and operators declared by the category

 - List of properties for a predicate declared by the category